ONP4AM/TicketMaster/README.md

 # Ticketmaster
  Welcome to the Ticket Master repository!
-Ticket Master is a tool designed to enhance the efficiency and effectiveness of incident response and log analysis within a Security Information and Event Management (SIEM) environment.
+Ticket Master is a tool designed to enhance the efficiency and effectiveness of incident response and log analysis.
 Key Features:

 - JSON Log Parsing: Automate the parsing of JSON logs sourced from Elasticsearch, ensuring streamlined ticket creation and comprehensive analysis.